On ableist language, the words we

 use and alternative discourse

-Also posted on the Facebook page of Radical DISability
+First posted on the Facebook page of Radical DISability, expanded and maintained here.

 This is a work in progress of a collection of links on ableist language, with the most recent additions on the top of the page.